 Sister Elaine Robinson, our Nurse Practitioner, is qualified to deal with a range of minor illnesses in patients over 10 years of age such as cuts and grazes, strains and sprains, bites and stings, stomach upsets, ear and throat infections, minor scalds and burns, emergency contraception, cough and colds, sexual health advice and minor skin infections and rashes.
 She is also a qualified Nurse Prescriber.
 Please consider booking an appointment with Elaine rather than use a GP appointment.

-Dr Dean Hanafy, GP registrar, joined us in August for 6 months.
-He is in his final year of training to be a GP.
+Dr Ruth Ralston, GP registrar, joined us in August for 6 months.
+She is in her final year of training to be a GP.

 The practice also trains Foundation junior hospital doctors at the surgery under the supervision of Dr Julian Hargreaves.
 These doctors have had a full year of experience working on the wards in hospital and spend four months at the surgery gaining valuable experience in primary care medicine.
-Dr Sabrina Bhattacharya started at the Surgery in December and will be with us until Apr 2020.
+Dr Fergus Houston started at the Surgery in December and will be with us until Apr 2021.

 The Little Orange Book is a new publication produced by Child Health Doctors in our CCG.
 It contains some invaluable advice on helping babies and young children when they are poorly.
 Download a copy of the Little Orange Book.
 Copies are also available in the surgery and may be useful in reassuring parents.